fbc101/PennCourseChromeExtension/TEMPLATE-2.md

 ### Risks and Mitigation

-_[Identify potential risks that could affect the development of your Chrome Extension.
-How will you mitigate these risks?
-What is your contingency plan if things don't go as expected?]_
+1.
+- **Risk:** Some team members may neglect to complete their assigned work, which may lead to the group as a whole to fall behind and resentment between team members to grow.
+- **Mitigation:** Each member, which especial emphasis placed on the manager, should hold his teammates accountable for the work they have been assigned.

+2.
+- **Risk:** Imbalances in work assignments or areas of knowledge may lead to certain members feeling as though they are taking a larger share of the work than others.
+- **Mitigation:** The leader and manager should ensure that every member is doing a roughly equal amount of work which plays to his respective strengths.

+3.
+- **Risk:** Our UI may be, as compared to that employed by PennCourseReview, difficult to use or navigate.
+- **Mitigation:** We should test the UI of our final product with real users to ensure that it is as intuitive as possible.

 ### Milestones and Timeline

-Week 1: TASK 1 find apis, Task 2 design UI on Figma Week 2: Develop the UI week 3: Integrate the backend to the UI. week 4: Finishing the last details about features.
+Week 1: TASK 1: Find APIs, Task 2: Design UI on Figma Week 2: Develop the UI
+Week 3: Integrate the backend to the UI
+Week 4: Finishing the last details about features